-

 Elizabeth Yeoman (Author)

-What it means to relate whole worlds across the boundaries of language, culture, and history.
+Examining what it means to relate whole worlds across the boundaries of language, culture, and history, Exactly What I Said offers an accessible, engaging reflection on respectful and responsible translation and collaboration.

 A Global History of Place and Sustainability